Advanced Language Training

 • a one to two page project description (11 point sans serif font, 1.5 line spacing, no kerning, one-inch margins)

-Faculty Portion (to be received by the Institute within 48 hours of completed student portion)
+Faculty Portion (to be received by the Institute within 48 hours of the completed student portion, excluding weekends.)

 • one letter of recommendation